ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

-Helper function to dump some map state to the console.
+During the debugging of the abovementioned features

-> Wrote a simple helper function `dump_map` that takes a closure
-> and dumps required map data as an ascii.
+I also wrote a simple helper function `dump_map` that takes a closure and dumps required map data as an ascii.
-> In this case, pic 1 shows objects and pic 2 shows available positions.
+In this case, pic 1 shows objects and pic 2 shows available positions:

+(__TODO__: gif demo from imgur)

 ## Other Game Rules Changes

-- Spike traps
+- Spike traps were added.

+  (__TODO__: describe how they work)

+  (__TODO__: add an image)

 - [Updated](https://github.com/ozkriff/zemeroth/pull/351) "Poison" passive ability:
   it can’t, by itself, kill an agent anymore.